openUC2/openUC2.github.io/markdowns/UC2_UC2e_v1.md

 </p>

 In order to give you a deep dive in what's possible, we provide a Jupyter Notebook that guides you through all the functionalities.
-You can find it [here](https://github.com/openUC2/UC2-REST/blob/master/uc2rest/UC2_REST_Tutorial_v0.ipynb)
+You can find it [here](https://github.com/openUC2/UC2-REST/tree/master/DOCUMENTATION/DOC_Updater.ipynb)
+Start Jupiter
+Tutorial

 <!----------------------------------------->